mrkkrp/markkarpov.com/megaparsec/switch-from-parsec-to-megaparsec.md

 ## Removed things

 Parsec also has many names for the same or similar things.
-Megaparsec usually has one function per task that does its job well.
+Megaparsec usually has one function per task.
 Here are the items that were removed in Megaparsec and reasons of their removal:

 * `parseFromFile`—from file and then parsing its contents is trivial for every instance of `Stream` and this function provides no way to use newer